Heathrow told to reduce passenger charge

 The charges are paid by airlines, but can then be passed onto passengers via airfares.

-The CAA said the plan to reduce the charge "reflects expected increases in passenger numbers as the recovery from the pandemic continues and the higher level of the price cap in 2022, which was put in place in 2021 to reflect the challenges from the pandemic at the time".
+The CAA said the reduction in the charge "reflects expected increases in passenger numbers as the recovery from the pandemic continues and the higher level of the price cap in 2022, which was put in place in 2021 to reflect the challenges from the pandemic at the time".

 In December 2021, Heathrow was given permission to raise the passenger charge from £19.60 to £30.19.

-The aviation regulator is consulting on its plan to reduce that charge and expects to make a final decision in the autumn.
+The plans put forward by the aviation regulator are its final proposals, with a final decision on the charges due in the autumn.

-Richard Moriarty, chief executive of the CAA, said the planned reduction in charges "is about doing the right thing for consumers".
+Richard Moriarty, chief executive of the CAA, said the cut in charges "is about doing the right thing for consumers".

 "We have listened very carefully to both Heathrow Airport and the airlines who have differing views to each other about the future level of charges," he said.